vstinner/cpython/Doc/c-api/long.rst

    * Set *\*long_export* and return 0 on success.
    * Set an exception and return -1 on error.

+   This function always succeeds if *obj* is a :c:type:`PyLongObject` or its subtype.

    :c:func:`PyLong_ReleaseExport` must be called once done with using *long_export*.